 typeof()

 Another way to retrieve a Type object is with the typeof expression. typeof binds at compile time to a particular Type instance, and it takes a type directly as a parameter.
+The exception is for the type parameter on a generic type as it isn't determined until runtime.
 Listing 18.2 demonstrates the use of typeof with Enum.Parse().

-Listing 18.2: Using typeof() to Create a System.Type Instance
+Listing 18.2: Using typeof() to create a System.Type instance

 using System.Diagnostics;